The Fugitive (1993 film): Filming

 Much of the film was rewritten throughout production, and typically on the day each scene was supposed to shoot.
 According to Davis, he never met with credited screenwriter David Twohy, whose main contribution was writing the train crash.
 Beyond that, Davis said, "he wasn't involved in anything we did.
 Jeb Stuart was there with us...basically responding to things we were coming up with all the time...[Warner Bros.] can't talk about this because of the Writers Guild, but Tommy Lee Jones, myself, Harrison [Ford], and other people who were close with us, especially coming up with the whole plot about the pharmaceuticals, they were uncredited writers."
 Jane Lynch, who was cast as Dr. Kathy Wahlund in one of her first film roles, recalled having that experience, with both Harrison Ford and herself working out new dialogue for their scene right before they filmed it, as Harrison Ford "didn't like the scene as it was written."
+Julianne Moore originally had a larger role in the film which was significantly reduced in editing, as it was decided that a love interest for Kimble while he was pursuing his wife's killer was inappropriate and unworkable.

 Given Harrison Ford's limited window of availability, Andrew Davis had only 10 weeks to edit, mix, and finish the film between the last day of shooting and the day it opened in theaters.
 To meet their schedule, producer Peter MacGregor-Scott set up seven editing suites at Warner Hollywood Studios, and had a team of editors cutting around the clock, as they each worked on different scenes.
 Each editor would be recognized for their work on the film with an Academy Award nomination.